 - Safe delivery with abnormal conditions: Sometimes, the baby settles down in the mother’s womb in certain abnormal positions (such as transverse lie or breechiXA position in which the babies’ feet or buttocks are positioned to come out of the vagina at first. ).
-Or the mom could have conditions like placenta previa (placenta covering the cervix).
+Or the mom could have obstetric complications like placenta previa (placenta covering the cervix).
 In such situations, vaginal delivery could be risky, and a c-section would ensure your baby is safe (16).

 What Are The Possible Problems Associated With C-Section Delivery?

 For the Mother

 - Anesthesia-related complications: Anesthesia given before the cesarean is not the actual reason for risks.
 The condition of the patient might contribute to complications after the administration of anesthesia (17).

 - Surgery-related infections: Similar to other surgeries, cesarean surgery could result in surgical site risks such as endometritisiXInfection and inflammation of the uterine lining. and wound infections (18).
 Also, according to a study, the maternal mortality rate was highest among women who underwent emergency cesarean delivery.